EU AI Act Fines and Enforcement: What's at Stake

 The Cost of Inaction

-Consider the mathematics.
-A mid-size technology company with 200 million EUR in annual revenue that fails to comply with the high-risk AI system requirements faces a maximum fine of 15 million EUR (3% of turnover).
-The cost of a comprehensive compliance programme (risk assessment, documentation, process changes, training) is typically a fraction of that amount.
+Run the maths yourself.
+A mid-size technology company with 200 million EUR in annual revenue that fails the high-risk AI system requirements faces a maximum fine of 15 million EUR (3% of turnover).
+A full compliance programme (risk assessment, documentation, process changes, training) usually costs a fraction of that.

 The question is not whether you can afford to comply.
 It is whether you can afford not to.

-AI Comply HQ exists to make compliance accessible and efficient.
-Our platform automates the compliance workflow that this article describes:
+We built AI Comply HQ to make all of this manageable instead of frightening.
+Our platform automates the same compliance workflow this article walks through:

 - Risk classification: determine your penalty exposure by identifying which of your AI systems are high-risk